-Theresa borrowed a Norton Inter from famed Norton tuner Francis Beart.
-In the pouring rain, so the story goes, she took it out a cracked the ton at Brooklands, thus become one of the select few to be awarded the Gold Star, joining Tilly Shilling and Florence Blenkiron as the only women to ever do so.
+Theresa Wallach borrowed a Norton Inter from famed Norton tuner Francis Beart.
+In the pouring rain, so the story goes, she took it out and cracked the ton at Brooklands, thus become one of the select few to be awarded the Gold Star, joining Tilly Shilling and Florence Blenkiron as the only women to ever do so.

 A third woman also did the ton at Brooklands, the redoubtable Beatrice Shilling.
 She had an uncommon number of letters after her name which, had she been other than a woman, would likely have been preceded by Sir.

 The following year Florence and Theresa embarked on a quite extraordinary journey from London to Capetown piloting a Panther with sidecar and trailer.

 One of the more famous, if somewhat unflattering, images of Marjorie Cottle pictures her on a New Imperial V-twin believed to have been the the fastest motorcycle to race there at the time.
 The single on which it was based was said to exhibit beastly handling characteristics.

 Regarded as a champion motorcyclist, Gertrude Eisenmann's first race was from Stuttgart to Kiel, a distance of 835 km.
 She finished second.
 Later she completed the 600km "Eisenach - Berlin - Eisenach" race at the astonishing average speed of 42 km/h.

 Her story is quite extraordinary, as are those of her British mother and other members of the family.

 "... her remarkable transformation from provincial girl — she was born Mary Ann Evans, the daughter of a land agent, in Coventry in 1819 — to one of the preëminent intellectuals of the nineteenth century, and the author of "Middlemarch," widely considered the greatest novel in the English language." ~ The New Yorker, Sept 2013